neondatabase/website/content/docs/guides/branch-restore.md

 updatedOn: '2024-02-21T19:34:16.273Z'
 ---

 With Neon's branch restore capability, you can easily restore a branch to an earlier state in its own or another branch's history.
 You can also use Time Travel Assist to connect to a specific point in your history retention window, where you can run read-only queries to pinpoint the exact moment you need to restore to.
+You can also use Schema Diff to get a side-by-side, Github-style visual comparison of your selected branches before restoring.

 ## How branch restore works